lfabbrini/avr-gcc-scons/README.md

 If you - as me - have got yourself lost from the plug and play philosophy which hides all the building details (the verbose flag is not even the default one) and you need a way to get the control back, well, this repository could be the answer.

+## Dependencies
+**Scons**
+is an Open Source software construction tool.
+Think of SCons as an improved, cross-platform substitute for the classic Make utility with integrated functionality similar to autoconf/automake and compiler caches such as ccache.
+In short, SCons is an easier, more reliable and faster way to build software.

+**Python 3** (or 2) is required (Scons works even with Python 2, but who we are to not use Python 3 in a 2022 Project), installed by one of the following
+* [Anaconda] - Anaconda Individual Edition is the world’s most popular Python distribution platform
+* [Python3.x] - Python 3.x (a.k.a.
+"Python 3000" or "Py3k") is a new version of the language that is incompatible with the 2.x line of releases.
+The language is mostly the same, but many details, especially how built-in objects like dictionaries and strings work, have changed considerably, and a lot of deprecated features have finally been removed.
+Also, the standard library has been reorganized in a few prominent places

+**Arduino IDE 1.8** / **Arduino IDE 2.0**.
+For Arduino IDE 1.8 you have to install the megaAVR core to use Arduino Nano Every.
+Follow the [QuickStart] Guide.
+Coincisely:
+* Navigate to Tools > Board > Board Manager.
+* Type in "megaavr" in the search field, and install the Arduino mbed-enabled boards core

+See `INSTALL.TXT` inside repository to have further informations

 ## Installation

 ```sh